Brett Tolman: Dismissal of U.S. attorneys controversy

 term limits for interim appointments of U.S. Attorneys by the Attorney General.
 The change in effect allowed the President to bypass the Senatorial approval process for those interim U.S. Attorneys appointed by the Attorney General.
 This change in the law is at the center of the dismissal of U.S. Attorneys controversy.

-On March 20, 2007, the Senate voted 94–2 to re-instate the 120-day term limit on interim attorneys appointed by the Attorney General.
+On March 20, 2007, the Senate voted 94–2 to reinstate the 120-day term limit on interim attorneys appointed by the Attorney General.
 On March 26, the U.S. House overturned it as well, by a vote of 329–78.
 The bill was sent to President Bush for his signature on June 4, 2007.